 St. Joseph’s various titles offer me virtues and examples of fatherhood that strengthen and transform my own vocation of fatherhood.
 Below the apparent tranquility of the silent St. Joseph I have discovered for my own spiritual fatherhood the fierce “Terror of Demons,” the spiritual-warrior example of St. Joseph.
 As the “Model of Workman,” St. Joseph shows me the dignity and purpose of the work God gives me, earning an honest day’s wages in support of my family, even when the rewards and recognition are lacking.
 As the “Mirror of Patience,” St. Joseph encourages me to trust God with my family needs and situations where a solution or path is not apparent.
 To be undaunted and stay the course despite difficulties and discouragement in being faithful to my vocational duties, St. Joseph as the “Most Courageous” gives me strength and encouragement by his example.

-I encourage any man in his vocation of fatherhood, whether biological, adoptive or pastoral, to participate in the 33-day consecration to St. Joseph, beginning this Father’s Day, June 21, 2020.
+I encourage any man in his vocation of fatherhood, whether biological, adoptive or pastoral, to participate in the St. Joseph Novena, beginning this Father’s Day, June 20, 2021.
 Whether St. Joseph has been a past, current or unacquainted spiritual guardian, the daily meditations and prayers on the fatherhood and virtues of St. Joseph will help renew men in their identity and mission as fathers.

-To receive the daily emails and texts linking to the prayers in English and Spanish, text 33JOSEPH to 84576.
-View them on our website here.
+To receive the daily texts linking to the prayers in English and Spanish, fill out the form here.